catchupTJC/catchuptjc.github.io/_posts/2020-11-21-(SG)Ten Behold in Revelation (2).md

 ---
 Summary:
 When the Lord says to ‘behold’, it’s important for us to pay attention.
-1. *Behold I stand at the door and knock”: Do we allow God to be the head of our lives?
+1. **Behold I stand at the door and knock”**: Do we allow God to be the head of our lives?
 Or is He outside knocking at the door of our hearts?
-2. *Behold, the Lion of the tribe of Judah*: Suffering for the Lord is necessary as a Christian.
+2. **Behold, the Lion of the tribe of Judah**: Suffering for the Lord is necessary as a Christian.
 But if we hold on to His nail-pierced hands, we will not fear.
-3. *Behold, blessed is he who watches, and keeps his garments*: Have we kept our garments of salvation clean?
+3. **Behold, blessed is he who watches, and keeps his garments**: Have we kept our garments of salvation clean?

 We have looked at 3 of the “Behold”s in the book of Revelation so far.